Ancient Dreams in a Modern Land Tour

 The Ancient Dreams in a Modern Land Tour was a concert tour by Welsh singer-songwriter Marina.
 The tour supported her fifth studio album Ancient Dreams in a Modern Land (2021), and visited North America and Europe.
-The tour began on 2 February 2022 at SF Masonic Auditorium in San Francisco, California, and concluded on 25 May 2022 at the 3Olympia Theatre in Dublin.
+The tour began on 2 February 2022 at SF Masonic Auditorium in San Francisco, California, and concluded on 18 November 2022 at the Autodromo Hermanos Rodriguez in Mexico City.
 The tour was promoted by Live Nation Entertainment.

 Set list

 This setlist is representative of the show on 22 February 2022 in Philadelphia.
 It is not intended to represent all shows from the tour.